Modern Slavery Statement

 - Eligibility to Work Confirmation of Independent Contractors – All independent contractors confirm their eligibility to work as part of the standard independent contractor agreement in order to safeguard against human trafficking.

 All new hires in TransPerfect’s global workforce complete a mandatory training module on modern slavery as part of their initial training.
 This training module raises awareness of modern slavery amongst TransPerfect’s workforce, reconfirms TransPerfect’s zero tolerance approach to modern slavery, sensitises employees to the signs of modern slavery and provides guidance on how to respond in case of suspected modern slavery.
+Moreover, an Annual Refresher Training is mandatory for TransPerfect’s employees, which reinforces general topics including modern slavery.

 Key Performance Indicators